Introducing the Executive and Non-Executive Team

 Director of Information and Facilities

-In his 30 years in the NHS Ian has undertaken a wide range of roles covering almost every aspect of hospitals and how they function.
-His current principle focus at the Trust is Health Informatics and Estates and Facilities.
+Ian has worked in the NHS for over 30 years and in that time has undertaken a wide-range of non-clinical roles.
+He started at SaSH in 2009 having most recently worked at Ashford and St Peter’s Hospitals NHS Foundation Trust as Director of Planning and Information.
+His principle focus at the Trust is Health Informatics and Estates and Facilities.
 He particularly likes these areas because they impact so much on patient experience and Ian also leads the Trust’s “Your Care Matters” programme which is intended to improve patient experience through capturing high quality information from patients about how they are treated and cared for within the Trust.

 Ian is also a big fan of open communication and tweets as @sashdirector and also is very involved in talking with patients through the national Patient Opinion website.
 He is particularly proud to feature in one of their case studies.